 The trick is to learn how to cope well with the symptoms of premenstrual syndrome – and not let them cause unnecessary and even irrepairable relationship problems at home or work.

-I love, love, love the first three tips on this list!
+I love the first three PMS-stopping, relationship-saving tips on this list!
 They’re from a book by Julie Holland, M.D. called Moody B—tches: The Truth About the Drugs You’re Taking, the Sleep You’re Missing, the Sex You’re Not Having, and What’s Really Making You Crazy.
 This book is a must-have resource on women’s health.
 Don’t let the title throw you off; this book has both practical and scientific tips to help women get healthier, happier, and stronger in all aspects of their lives.

 1. Learn why PMS occurs in your body and brain